Former Pembrokeshire County Councillor pleads guilty to drug possession

 - READ MORE: Pembroke Dock UKIP councillor Paul Dowson to stand for Senedd elections

-Dowson stood to represent the Bush Ward in the recent local elections held on May 5, despite having committed the offence.
+Dowson stood to represent the Central Ward in the recent local elections held on May 5, despite having committed the offence.
 He came bottom of the poll.

 At Haverfordwest Magistrates' Court on May 17, 55-year-old Dowson, of Rope Walk Terrace, Pembroke, pleaded guilty to one charge of drug possession.